Do you know the emergency number in Switzerland? Find out this and more with our guide to Swiss services.

 - Youth Counselling services: see online.

-- File a missing persons report: follow the steps from the government online.
+- File a missing persons report: follow the steps from the Swiss Federal Police

 - Missing Children Switzerland: free emergency number for reporting missing children in French, German, Italian, as well as in English.
-Call 116 and also follow the government’s guidance.
+Call 116.

 - Child abduction alerts: receive reports of missing children from the police.